CraftAcademyLabs/coach-guides/weeks/week_2.md

   - [ ] Afternoon: Asynchronous Programing with JS (Promises) - Faraz (async, await)
 - **Tuesday:**
   - [ ] Morning: Introduce the week lab (Address Book) do a demo where we scaffold the project - Oliver - Show the finished product.
 Give a brief intro to BDD
+  - [ ] Introduction to Sass - Magnus

+- **Wednesday:**
+  - [ ] Afternoon: Individually review (1-on-1 or pairs) pull requests/submissions from Ruby weekend challenge (ATM Challenge and Library Challenge)  (all coaches)
    - [ ] Afternoon: Demo: Add some styling to Address book app using a a front-end CSS framework - Oliver (show them with cdn for CSS and js.
 Tell them that this is the ONLY time we can use cdn)
-- **Wednesday:**
-  - [ ] Afternoon: Individually review (1-on-1 or pairs) pull requests/submissions from Ruby weekend challenge (ATM Challenge and Library Challenge)  (all coaches)
 - **Thursday:**
   - [ ] Morning: Intro on Agile methodologies (Crafting an MVP - Scrum, mention Kanban??? ) - Thomas